Triple divide: Antarctica

-Antarctica is completely circled by the Southern Ocean, and has no triple divides.
+Antarctica is completely encircled by the Southern Ocean, and has no triple divides.

 Older definitions of the oceans did not include the Southern Ocean, and instead had the Atlantic, Pacific and Indian Oceans touch the shores of Antarctica.
 Based on this outdated definition, Dome Argus is the highest point in the East Antarctic ice sheet and could be considered a triple divide if it is assumed that the ice forms a watershed.

 Asia

-Asia is dominated by endorheic basins.
-In Northeastern Mongolia, the endoheric basin meets the watersheds of the Selenga and the Amur, rivers that flow to the Arctic and the Pacific Ocean, respectively.
+Asia features several endorheic basins.
+In Northeastern Mongolia, the endorheic basin meets the watersheds of the Selenga and the Amur, rivers that flow to the Arctic and the Pacific Ocean, respectively.
 In Tibet, the basin meets the watersheds of the Nu and the Yangtze, rivers that flow to the Indian and the Pacific Ocean, respectively.

 Australia

-Australia has two continental drainage divide tripoints, both close to each other along Queensland's Great Dividing Range.
-Both are named after two 1845 exploration party leaders who sought to solve the question of Australia's rivers, Thomas Mitchell and Edmund Kennedy.
+Australia has two continental drainage divide tripoints, close to each other along Queensland's Great Dividing Range.
+Both are named after two 1845 exploration party leaders who sought to solve the question of Australia's rivers: Thomas Mitchell and Edmund Kennedy.